3dem/emhub/docs/installation/redis.rst

 Caching with Redis
 ==================

-`Redis <https://redis.io/docs/latest/get-started/>`_ is an in-memory key-value storage widely used as a cache and message broker with optional durability.
+`Redis <https://redis.io/docs/latest/get-started/>`_ is an in-memory key-value store widely used as a cache and message broker with optional durability.
 In EMhub, we can optionally attach a Redis server to improve the performance of certain operations.
 It is crucial when several workers communicate with the EMhub server and the